-Why is my Koi Pond Water Red?
+Why is My Koi Pond Water Red?
 Guide to Clearing Red Water Problems

 We subconsciously associate the color red as a warning sign in our daily lives – but should it also worry us if we see it appear in ponds?
 Although reddish water problems are not that common, they can still affect a wide range of ponds, especially those which suffer with heavy debris fall throughout the year.
-The color red is almost always caused by the leeching of tannin (organic color) into the water from decaying organic matter.
+The color red is almost always caused by the leeching of tannins (organic color) into the water from decaying organic matter.
 The most common culprits are leaves, especially those with red or purple foliage, such as Japanese maples, red maples, and purple beech trees.
-All of these trees shed leaves in autumn months, and if the leaves find their way into the pond, they’ll eventually decompose and tannin will leak into the water – giving it a red appearance!
+All of these trees shed leaves in autumn months, and if the leaves find their way into the pond, they’ll eventually decompose and tannins will leak into the water – giving it a red appearance!

 The color may seem visually appealing, but it shouldn’t be ignored, as any changes in water clarity can be a warning sign of growing imbalances which need to be investigated.
 Tannin build up in ponds can sometimes mean there is excess waste which beneficial bacteria are struggling to breakdown, or could be a sign of a leak in the pond liner leeching sediment.
-The color could also be caused by specific types of algae or algae blooms, which can both place a large amount of stress on the eco-system if left unchecked.
+The color could also be caused by specific types of algae or algae blooms, which can both place a large amount of stress on the ecosystem if left unchecked.

 The color red can sometimes present as a brown color initially before shifting to a more reddish hue.
 If you notice a brown color to the water, it is often caused by similar things as red water, and can also be treated in a similar fashion as described in this article!